Defining MS from what It Creates, rather than How Its Created

 This new Multiple Sclerosis Definition for MSmay surprise you.
-Mostly, it has been defined by the physical manifestations in the body (i.e. myelin lesions) and symptoms expressed (i.e. problems in balance, fatigue, pain, and numbness).
+Mostly, it is defined by the physical manifestations in the body (i.e., myelin lesions) and symptoms expressed (i.e., problems in balance, fatigue, pain, and numbness).
 But that physically based definition does not explain all that MS is, much like a play cannot be described only by the description of the stage dimensions, number of lights, and quality of the sound in the auditoreum.

 Multiple Sclerosis Definition

 One part of the self is attacking another part of the self that, in response, is hardening.

 - What conflicts are in your identity?
 Are you constantly “should”-ing yourself?

 - Have you negated a part of yourself?
 Considered it socially unacceptable?

 - Do you sometimes feel you are two different people and can’t reconcile them?

 An Expanded Definition of the Symptoms of MS